tttmmmyyyy/fixlang/Document.md

 There are also other convenient modules which is included in fix's compiler, such as `Debug` or `HashMap`.
 To import these modules, you need to write import statements explicitly, but no need for adding source files to arguments of `fix run` or `fix build` command.

-## Namespaces
+## Namespaces and overloading

-Entities (global values, types and traits) can have conflicting name, but must be distinguished by their full name, i.e., name with namespaces explicitly written.
+Entities (global values, types and traits) in Fix can be overloaded in the sense that they can have conflicting name.
+They must be distinguished by their full name (name and namespaces).
 Module name is used as the top-level namespace of entities defined in a source file.
 In addition, you can create a namespace explicitly by `namespace TheNameSpace { ... }`.